Cavernous sinus thrombosis is a very rare, life-threatening condition that can affect adults and children.

 The cause of cavernous sinus thrombosis is usually an infection.
 But other factors may play a role.

 Cavernous sinus thrombosis is a serious condition.
-It causes death in 30% to 50% of cases.
+It causes death in up to 30% of cases.

 Symptoms of Cavernous Sinus Thrombosis